Fuzzball Documentation

 Now you can click on “Start Workflow” in the lower right corner of the dialog box and your workflow will be submitted.
 If you click “Go to Status” you can view the workflow status page.
 The screenshot below shows the status page for a printer workflow submission.

-Fuzzball workflow status page
+Fuzzball printer workflow status page

 To retrieve logs produced by this workflow, select the printer job within the workflow, and click the “Logs” option on the right.